Today, we will try to tell you which Greek god would match your personality the most through our “Which Greek God Are You?” quiz.

 To determine the similarity of the Greek gods to humans more easily, we need to get acquainted with their characteristics.
 Even though the gods were portrayed as ideal beings, they really did not differ much from mere mortals.
 Learn the characteristics and attributes of the most important deities once worshiped by the people of Hellas.

 Zeus was the god of all gods and men, ruler of heaven and earth.
 He was the patron of all Greek tribes and farms.
 He guarded the world order and justice.
-His attributes were a lightning bolt, a royal sceptre, and an eagle.
+His attributes were a lightning bolt, a royal scepter, and an eagle.

 Poseidon was the brother of Zeus, the god of the seas, rivers, islands, and peninsulas.
 Also, he ruled over all creatures living in sea and land waters, fishers and sailors.
 Poseidon’s attribute was a trident, thanks to which he raised sea storms and earthquakes.